 This type of sickness very common in most holiday destination countries.
-The causes of diarrhea can come from different forms: bacteria (such as E.Coli, Salmonella); viruses (rotavirus, and enterovirus); or parasites (amoeba).
+The causes of diarrhoea can come from different forms: bacteria (such as E.Coli, Salmonella); viruses (rotavirus, and enterovirus); or parasites (amoeba).

-These cause of diarrhea comes from a variety of sources which include:
+These cause of diarrhoea comes from a variety of sources which include:

 The risks of getting infected with this illness is high in countries like the entire African continent, Asia, Central & South America, and the Mediterranean.
 Do a research about the countries you wish to visit especially on the food access and other related things you need to know to avoid diarrhea.

 What are the signs of diarrhoea and how do you treat it?

 Generally, diarrhea happens after 3-7 days during the trip and most of them are minor sicknesses.

 How to know if you have a diarrhoea?